How-To | Step-by-Step Tutorial & Tips:

 - 1 heavy duty clip (we used Firm Grip® clip from Home Depot) or strong cotton butcher’s twine

-To learn more about brining your holiday turkey, please see our Turkey Brining 101 Tutorial, below, complete with step-by-step instructions.Recipe Inspiration: Williams-Sonoma's Apple & Spices Turkey Brine Mix.
+To learn more about brining your holiday turkey, please see our Turkey Brining 101 Tutorial, below, complete with step-by-step photos and instructions.Recipe Inspiration: Williams-Sonoma's Apple & Spices Turkey Brine Mix.

 Step-by-Step: Turkey Brining 101 Tutorial